-Samsung Announces Pre-Order For The New Odyssey Neo G9 Gaming Monitor
+Samsung announces pre-order for the new Odyssey Neo G9 gaming monitor

-The Odyssey Neo G9's 57” curved display delivers groundbreaking visual experiences for gamers.

-Samsung Gulf Electronics has announced the newest addition to its Odyssey monitor series, the Odyssey Neo G9 57′′, expanding its monitor performance leadership in the region.
-Exclusively available on Samsung.com, users can pre-order the new monitor until 1st October and benefit from an AED 1000 discount and 15X Samsung Rewards points.
+(MENAFN- BCW Global) Dubai, UAE, September 13, 2023: Samsung Gulf Electronics has announced the newest addition to its Odyssey monitor series, the Odyssey Neo G9 57″, expanding its monitor performance leadership in the region.
+Exclusively available on Samsung.com, UAE users can pre-order the new monitor until 1st October and benefit from an AED 1000 discount and 15X Samsung Rewards points.

 The Odyssey Neo G9 monitor, bestowed with the Best of Innovation Award at CES 2023, redefines the future of gaming monitors.
 It is designed to deliver groundbreaking visual experiences for gamers looking to enhance performance and sharpen their competitive edge.
 It is also a Dual Ultra-High-Definition (DUHD) screen and features a suite of high-speed connectivity options.